 Designed by the world-renowned architectural firm Foster + Partners, the enclosed courtyard provides a distinctive, contemporary accent to the museums’ Greek Revival building.
 With its elegant glass canopy, it is one of the largest and most dazzling event spaces in Washington.

 Luce Foundation Center for American Art

 The Luce Center highlights more than 3,000 works of art in floor to ceiling glass cases on two balconied levels overlooking a sculpture gallery.
 The Luce Center’s distinctive architectural elements, such as a multi- colored marble floor, and a city-block long skylight will make any gathering an event to remember.

 This Victorian space, accentuated by late 19th century architectural details, was the reception area where President Lincoln greeted guests attending his second inaugural ball.
 The hand laid encaustic tile floor, and soaring vaulted ceilings are sure to captivate your guests.

 Modeled after the Parthenon in Athens, this graceful outdoor space creates the perfect atmosphere for intimate cocktail receptions.

-The Nan Tucker McEvoy Auditorium, a 346-seat facility located on the building’s lower level is equipped with a state-of-the-art sound and video system, film projection capabilities, flexible lighting, a sprung stage and concert grand piano.
+The Nan Tucker McEvoy Auditorium, a 340-seat facility located on the building’s lower level is equipped with film projection capabilities, flexible lighting, a sprung stage and concert grand piano.